-The INVOKE AND SCROLL input is active since the last activity for the time specified by the DEFAULT MESSAGE TIMEOUT setting.
-When this time expires, the feature resets and the next activity of the input invokes the first display.
+When the default timer expires (set by the DEFAULT MESSAGE TIMEOUT setting), the relay will start to cycle through the user displays.
+The next activity of the INVOKE AND SCROLL input stops the cycling at the currently displayed user display, not at the first user-defined display.
 The INVOKE AND SCROLL pulses must last for at least 250 ms to take effect.